telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_sensitivity.rst

 based on Dan Briggs's PhD thesis https://casa.nrao.edu/Documents/Briggs-PhD.pdf

-rascil_sensitivity works by constructing a BlockVisibility set and running invert to obtain the point spread function.
-The visibility weights in the BlockVisibility are constructed to be equal to the time-bandwidth product each visibility sample.
+rascil_sensitivity works by constructing a
+Visibility set and running invert to obtain the point spread function.
+The visibility weights in the Visibility are constructed to be equal to the time-bandwidth product each visibility sample.
 For natural weighting, these weights are used as the imaging weights.
 The sum of gridded weights therefore gives the total time-bandwidth of the observation.
 Given Tsys and efficiency it can then calculate the point source sensitivity.
 To obtain the surface brightness sensitivity, we calculate the solid angle of